 This information forms part of our section on criminal record checks for employment (including DBS).

 Why is this important?

-If you are included on a barred list, then you will be breaking the law if you seek to work in regulated activity with a group with which you are barred.
+If you are included on a barred list, then you will be breaking the law if you seek to work in regulated activity with a group from which you are barred.
 Likewise, employers will be breaking the law if they knowingly employ somebody who is on a barred list.